lucidrains/iTransformer/README.md

 - [x] beef up the transformer with latest findings
 - [x] improvise a 2d version across both variates and time
+- [ ] improvise a 3d version with variates, time, as well as FFT

 ## Citation